Makalu Base Camp Trek

 Answer: You can allocate US$ 08 to 10 for a lunch/dinner in Kathmandu and it depends on your spending habits.
-US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee and some drinks while you are on trek.
+US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on trek.

-As the information stated above is just a guide and standard template what we provide you, however, the trip can be customized at your request to accommodate your specific requirements.
-Local politics, landslides, cancellation of local flights, weather, transport or a multitude of other factors that are beyond our control can result in a change of itinerary during on trip.
+The information stated above is just a sample guideline that we serve tourists.
+However, the travel plan is possible to modify at your request to accommodate your specific requirements.
+Local politics, landslides, cancellation of local flights, weather, transport, or a multitude of other factors that are out of our control can result in a change of itinerary during on trip.

 It is, however, very incredible that the itinerary would be extensively altered.
 If alterations are necessary the leader will decide the best alternative option, taking into consideration the best interests of the whole group.
 Where a change does occur, we do everything we can to minimize its effect, but we cannot be responsible for the results of changes or delays.